 What Joints Can You Make with the Kreg System?

 The Kreg Pocket Hole Joinery System earned its fame as a cabinet making tool — there’s really no better method for joining the stiles and rails of a face frame.
-And pocket hole joinery is becoming an increasingly popular method for joining the members of cabinet carcases, and for joining carcases to face frames.
+And pocket hole joinery is becoming an increasingly popular method for joining the members of cabinet carcasses, and for joining carcasses to face frames.

 But pocket hole joinery isn’t just for cabinet making.
 Simply stated, pocket hole joinery is one of the best methods for joining any two pieces of wood where a strong joint with no visible fasteners on one surface is the order of business.
 As the manufacturer of the Kreg jig puts it, the uses for pocket hole joinery are only limited by the users imagination.